swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 /// be configured to write their outputs.
 This information should be used as
 /// part of generating the commands to be run during the build. protocol TargetBuildContext {
-    /// The name of the target being built, as aspecified in the manifest. var targetName: String { get }
+    /// The name of the target being built, as specified in the manifest. var targetName: String { get }

     /// The module name of the target.
 This is currently derived from the name,